 As you can see in the image to the right, memory is made of different parts.
 Between the stack and the heap, there is a buffer area, which allows both to grow during run time.
 If we look at a stack in detail, we can see different sections:

-• Function: the calling function written by the developer
+• Function: The calling function written by the developer

-• Parameters: the parameters needed by the function
+• Parameters: The parameters needed by the function

-• Basepointer: marks the start of a function stack frame
+• Basepointer: Marks the start of a function stack frame

-• Buffer: the allocated space for data
+• Buffer: The allocated space for data

-What types of Buffer Overflow are there?
+Types of Buffer Overflow